revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> First we have to declare the variable y with global keyword inside the reassign() function, then we can assign the value to y variable.
-Hence option (d).
+> First, we have to declare the variable y with global keyword inside the reassign() function and then we can assign the value to y variable.
+Hence, option (d).

   </details>
   </details>

 ---

-32. What is the data type of print(type(5))
+32. What is the data type of print(type(5))?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) float
+a) float
-- b) integer
+b) integer
-- c) int
+c) int
-- d) number
+d) number
 <details><summary> <b>Show Answer</b> </summary>

 option is c).